quanpr/Second-order-method-for-Deep-Neural-Network/README.md

-# Second-order method for Deep Neural Network
+# Second-order optimization method for Deep Neural Network

 Codes for ECE 236C to fullfill the course requriements.